History of gunpowder: Gunpowder formula

 Gunpowder was invented in China sometime during the first millennium AD.
 The earliest possible reference to gunpowder appeared in 142 AD during the Eastern Han dynasty when the alchemist Wei Boyang, also known as the "father of alchemy", wrote about a substance with gunpowder-like properties.
 He described a mixture of three powders that would "fly and dance" violently in his Cantong qi, otherwise known as the Book of the Kinship of Three, a Taoist text on the subject of alchemy.
-Although he did not name the powders, "they were almost certainly the ingredients of gunpowder," and no other explosive known to scientists is composed of three powders.
 At this time, saltpeter was produced in Hanzhong, but would shift to Gansu and Sichuan later on.
 Wei Boyang is considered to be a semi-legendary figure meant to represent a "collective unity", and the Cantong qi was probably written in stages from the Han dynasty to 450 AD.

 While it was almost certainly not their intention to create a weapon of war, Taoist alchemists continued to play a major role in gunpowder development due to their experiments with sulfur and saltpeter involved in searching for eternal life and ways to transmute one material into another.
 Historian Peter Lorge notes that despite the early association of gunpowder with Taoism, this may be a quirk of historiography and a result of the better preservation of texts associated with Taoism, rather than being a subject limited to only Taoists.
 The Taoist quest for the elixir of life attracted many powerful patrons, one of whom was Emperor Wu of Han.
 One of the resulting alchemical experiments involved heating 10% sulfur and 75% saltpeter to transform them.

 The next reference to gunpowder occurred in the year 300 during the Jin dynasty (266–420).
 A Taoist philosopher by the name of Ge Hong wrote down the ingredients of gunpowder in his surviving works, collectively known as the Baopuzi ("The Master Who Embraces Simplicity").
 The "Inner Chapters" (neipian) on Taoism contains records of his experiments to create gold with heated saltpeter, pine resin, and charcoal among other carbon materials, resulting in a purple powder and arsenic vapours.
 In 492, Taoist alchemists noted that saltpeter, one of the most important ingredients in gunpowder, burns with a purple flame, allowing for practical efforts at purifying the substance.
-During the Tang dynasty, alchemists used saltpetre in processing the "four yellow drugs" (sulfur, realgar, orpiment, arsenic trisulfide).
+During the Tang dynasty, alchemists used saltpeter in processing the "four yellow drugs" (sulfur, realgar, orpiment, arsenic trisulfide).